-Treasury Issues an OFAC Compliance Communiqué for the Maritime Shipping Industry diligence issues, and implementing best practices to promote sanctions compliance".
+On 31 October 2024, OFAC issued a Compliance Communiqué titled "Sanctions Guidance for the Maritime Shipping Industry" to "aid maritime sector stakeholders in identifying certain new or common fact patterns that may be indicative of sanctions evasion, addressing common counterparty due diligence issues, and implementing best practices to promote sanctions compliance".
 The goal of the publication is to help maritime sector stakeholders, including commodities brokers, insurers, ship management service providers, shipbroking companies, and port authorities, at the forefront of the sanctions compliance, address risks such as the manipulation of vessel location data, document falsification, and vessel ownership obfuscation, many industry stakeholders have implemented sanctions compliance practices such as conducting additional due diligence on vessel ownership and using enhanced tracking systems for vessels and cargo.